Estimated reading time: 14 minutes

 - Education: The OECD rates the Thai education system as below average, although schools vary considerably.
 Literacy levels are high at over 98 per cent in children.

-- Economy: This Southeast Asian nation is known as a beautiful tourist spot, but the economy relies on exports, making up about 60 per cent of GDP.
+- Economy: This Southeast Asian nation is a beautiful tourist spot, but the economy relies on exports, making up about 60 per cent of GDP.

 There are 36,000 British expats across China and Hong Kong.